Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 .. note::

     * It doesn't work with gd32vf103 processor.
-    * It need Nuclei SMP CPU configured with CIDU feature
+    * It needs Nuclei SMP CPU configured with CIDU feature
-    * It need Nuclei EvalSoC's uart and its interrupt, if you want to port it, you need to port uart driver of your SoC
+    * It needs Nuclei EvalSoC's uart and its interrupt, if you want to port it, you need to port uart driver of your SoC
     * Need to enable CIDU in <Device.h> if CIDU present in cluster.
     * Multicore SoC is needed.